mooreds/docs-1/solutions/slack.md

 ## Key Features

-#### Managed authentication 🔐
+<div class="title">Managed authentication 🔐</div>
-Your Slack integrations need to work with cloud services on behalf of your users.
-Transposit manages users, their credentials, refreshing tokens, and storing them securely.
+<div class="copy">Your Slack integrations need to work with cloud services on behalf of your users.
+Transposit manages users, their credentials, refreshing tokens, and storing them securely.</div>

-#### User customization 🎨
+<div class="title">User customization 🎨</div>
-When you’re building a custom Slack integration you want it to be, well, custom!
-Transposit gives a simple mechanism to let users customize: specify a Jira query, pick a Google calendar, add a phone number for SMS alerts
+<div class="copy">When you’re building a custom Slack integration you want it to be, well, custom!
+Transposit gives a simple mechanism to let users customize: specify a Jira query, pick a Google calendar, add a phone number for SMS alerts</div>

-#### Access control 👮‍♀️
-Share your applications with individuals, your team, or... everyone!
-Transposit’s access control gives you the flexibility to share your creations as broadly or narrowly as you like.

-#### Broad API support 📱
+<div class="title">Broad API support 📱</div>
-Connect and authenticate in seconds to the services you use.
+<div class="copy">Connect and authenticate in seconds to the services you use.
 Experiment interactively rather than scouring documentation.
-Check out the growing list of connectors [here](/docs/references/data-connectors/)
+Check out the growing list of connectors <a href="/docs/references/data-connectors/">here</a></div>

-#### Up-level your work 🤔
+<div class="title">Up-level your work 🤔</div>
-Transposit’s relational engine puts SQL in front of any API.
-Write less code in a language designed to manipulate, transform, and compose data.
+<div class="copy">Transposit’s relational engine puts SQL in front of any API.
+And lets you mix in JavaScript when you need.
+Write less code in a language designed to manipulate, transform, and compose data.</div>

-#### Severless 🚀
+<div class="title">Severless 🚀</div>
-Build your logic and let Transposit host it for you.
+<div class="copy">Build your logic and let Transposit host it for you.
 Build and deploy a bot for your entire team in minutes.
-Really.
+Really.</div>

-#### Fork and customize examples 🌳
+<div class="title">Fork and customize examples 🌳</div>
-Try some of our sample apps or some apps built by other developers.
+<div class="copy">Try some of our sample apps or some apps built by other developers.
 Close but not what you need?
 Fork it, and customize it.
-You don’t need to start from scratch.
+You don’t need to start from scratch.</div>

 ## Sample applications